 Although it is completely out of the question that a non-league side would ever reach the final, let alone win it, there are still a number of sides left in this year’s competition.
-Although the romance of the cup dictates that neutral fans will want them to do well, only seven non-league sides have made it even as far as the fifth round since 1945 and for the likes of Barrow, FC Halifax and Stourbridge their time in the limelight is probably nearly already over.
+Although the romance of the cup dictates that neutral fans will want them to do well, only seven non-league sides have made it even as far as the fifth round since 1945 and for the likes of Barrow, FC Halifax, and Stourbridge their time in the limelight is probably nearly already over.

 Even though we have only reached the third round of this year’s competition there are already a few mouth-watering fixtures to look forward to.
 If it is all Premier League action you’re after, West Ham v Manchester City could be a cracker.
-If City manages to win away from home here they could feel that the prestigious trophy has their name written on it and repeat their feat of 2011 when they won it last.
+If City manages to win away from home where they could feel that the prestigious trophy has their name written on it and repeat their feat of 2011 when they won it last.
 Spurs v Villa seems like a classic FA Cup tie and Tottenham always fancy their chances in this competition.
-The Premier and Europa Leagues may be higher priority for Spurs but they are considered a cup team.
+The Premier and Europa Leagues may be a higher priority for Spurs but they are considered a cup team.

 Who Will Win?

 Although this season’s competition actually started way back in August with the extra preliminary round, the third round at the start of January is always considered to be when the FA Cup really kicks into gear.
-We will no doubt see a couple of upsets along the way but in the end it is more than likely that one of the big boys will be victorious.
-Chelsea and Manchester City must be good bets but who’s to say that one of Manchester United or Arsenal won’t be the one lifting the cup for a record breaking 13th time come May?
+We will no doubt see a couple of upsets along the way but in the end, it is more than likely that one of the big boys will be victorious.
+Chelsea and Manchester City must be good bets but who’s to say that one of Manchester United or Arsenal won’t be the one lifting the cup for a record-breaking 13th time come May?